 'Soldiers and diplomats working together are pivotal to implementing the strategic intent set out in both of those papers.
 An example of this melding of soldiers and diplomats, and operationalising this philosophy, is our relationship with Singapore.
 Australia and Singapore have a strong and vibrant relationship reflected in our comprehensive strategic partnership.
 It covers all aspects of our relationship, including trade, defence, science and innovation, education, and the arts.
 In the defence domain, Australia and Singapore have a long history of constructive and productive engagement based on combined training and exercises, facilitation of Singaporean training in Australia, and shared membership with others of the Five Power Defence Arrangements and the ASEAN Defence Ministers Meeting Plus.
-In 2016, Australia and Singapore Armed Forces personnel in Australia, signing a Memorandum of Understanding to cover this.
-This established the Australia
+In 2016, Australia and Singapore agreed to enhance and expand training opportunities for Singapore Armed Forces personnel in Australia, signing a Memorandum of Understanding to cover this.
+This established the Australia-